 Later he diversified his screen image and became the leading French actor of the '80s and '90s.
 He was twice awarded a César as Best Actor, for Le Dernier métro (1980) and Cyrano De Bergerac (1990), as well as receiving an Oscar nomination and BAFTA award for 'Cyrano' plus numerous awards at international film festivals.

-Perhaps partying a bit too much over his accomplishments, Gérard was convicted of drunk driving in France during that same year.
+Gérard, who admits to drinking up to 14 bottles of wine daily, was convicted of drunk driving in France that same year.
 He was sentenced to two months in jail (suspended) and lost his license for six months.
 He had motor troubles again nine years later when he crashed his motorcycle and was hospitalized while filming Astérix et Obélix contre César (1999) in Paris.

 In 1990, Gérard crossed the pond and made his American film debut, joining Andie McDowell in Green Card, a box office hit that earned him an American fan base and a Golden Globe for Best Actor in a Comedy.